Shiban1503/Customer-Retention-Enhancement/README.md

 ## 🎯 Purpose

 This project aims to help SmartBank (a subsidiary of Lloyds Banking Group) improve customer retention by identifying customers likely to churn.
 Using machine learning, we developed an end-to-end data science pipeline to provide actionable insights and support strategic decision-making.

 ---

 ## 📊 Dataset Overview

-The dataset consists of anonymised customer records including:
+The project uses a synthetic but realistic dataset containing:
 - Demographics (Age, Gender, Marital Status, Income Level)
 - Usage patterns (Login frequency, Channel preferences)
 - Transaction behavior (Spending, Category diversity)